Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA1 Notes.md

 - A separate and unique ``int`` descriptor is returned,
 - All interactions with the listening and connected sockets are obvious.

-Referencing the <mark style="background: #FF5582A6;">connected</mark> socket from within the TCP layer is complicated:
+<mark style="background: #FF5582A6;">Referencing the connected socket from within the TCP layer is complicated:</mark>
 - Each of the sockets will use the same NSAP:TSAP combination.
 - To differentiate between the sockets, the <mark style="background: #FF5582A6;">socket-pair</mark> needs to be considered.